cloudfoundry-incubator/kubecf/doc/dev/general.md

 `services.tcp-router.port_range.start` and ending with `services.tcp-router.port_range.end`.
 Those
 values are defined on the `values.yaml` file with default values.

-If you are deploying with Eirini your ssh-proxy service will be named differently (`eirinx-ssh-proxy`), make sure you use the correct value for `tcp.2222` (the ssh-proxy service).
+If you are deploying with Eirini your ssh-proxy service will be named differently (`eirinix-ssh-proxy`), make sure you use the correct value for `tcp.2222` (the ssh-proxy service).
 The above command assumes you deployed kubecf in a namespace called `kubecf`.
 If you used a different name, make sure you adapt the command.